unit logo

 Education and Experience

-Master’s degree in education, counseling, or an academic field directly related to the advisor’s area of responsibility and two years of relevant experience; or a bachelor’s degree in education, counseling, or an academic field directly related to the advisor’s area of responsibility and three years of relevant experience.
+Master’s degree in education, counseling, or academic field related to the college with two years of experience, or a Bachelor’s degree in the same fields with three years of experience.

 Licensure and Certification